rails/rails/guides/source/action_view_overview.md

 <%= render "application/product" %>
 ```

-That code will look for a partial file named `_product.html.erb` in `app/views/application/`.
+That code will look for and display a partial file named `_product.html.erb` in `app/views/application/`.

 ### Using Partials to Simplify Views